ivey vs persson

 Eric should check his entire range to the preflop raiser on this flop, as he does.

-is a great hand to bet small here, something like ~$4,000-$5,000.
-With two overcards, a backdoor nut flush draw, and a backdoor straight draw, it’s a powerhouse semi-bluff with a ton of playability.
+As Qs is a great hand with which to bet small here, something like ~$4,000.
+With two overcards, a backdoor nut flush draw, and a backdoor straight draw, it’s a great semi-bluff with a ton of playability.
+Checking back certainly isn’t a terrible move, though.

 Turn Action